Nerd Prescribed

 • "Can I see a live site you've built — not a screenshot?"
 Screenshots can hide slow load times, broken mobile layouts, and dead links.

-• "What is your response time if something goes wrong?"
-A 2-week email response time after your site goes down is not support.
+• "What's your response time if something goes wrong?"
+A two-week email response when your site is down is not support.

 Website Maintenance Cost — What You Pay After Launch

-Common costs that aren't included in most website quotes:
+Common extras not included in most website quotes:

 • Stock photography.
 Professional stock images cost €5–€50 each.
 A site with 10–15 images adds €50–€750.

 • Domain renewal.
-Your domain registrar charges annually.
-If you forget to renew, your site goes offline.
+Your registrar charges annually.
+Forget to renew and your site goes offline.

-• Email setup.
-A business email (you@yourbusiness.ie) is separate from the website.
+• Business email.
+A professional email (you@yourbusiness.ie) is separate from the website.
 Google Workspace costs €6/month per user.

 • SSL certificate.
 Some hosts include it free.
 Others charge €50–€100/year.
-Without SSL, browsers show a "Not Secure" warning that scares off visitors.
+Without it, browsers show a "Not Secure" warning.

 • Content changes after launch.
 If you're not on a managed plan, every text change or image swap is either your time or a billable request.

-Ask for a full cost breakdown — build cost, ongoing costs, and what is not included — before you sign anything.
+Get a full breakdown — build cost, ongoing costs, and what's not included — before you sign anything.

-The gap between a €500 freelancer and a €3,000 studio is not just design quality.
+The gap between a €500 freelancer and a €3,000 studio isn't just design quality.
 It's reliability, communication, ongoing support, and whether someone answers when something breaks.

 1. Custom vs template.
 A template site takes hours.
 A custom-designed site takes days or weeks.
 The price reflects the time.